brian7704/ha-dominion-energy/README.md

 > **Tip**: The statistic ID format is `dominion_energy:{account_number}_energy_consumption`.
 You can find your account number in the integration's device info or on your Dominion Energy bill.

-## Token Expiration
+## Authentication

-Tokens automatically refresh every 30 minutes.
+Tokens automatically refresh in the background.
 If authentication fails:

 1. Home Assistant will show a notification to re-authenticate
-2. Run `dompower auth-helper` to get fresh tokens
+2. Click the notification to start the re-authentication flow
-3. Enter the new tokens in the re-authentication flow
+3. Enter your username/password and complete TFA again

 ## Troubleshooting